 As problems are found with software programs, they get updated by the developer.
-Automatic updates allow users to keep their software programs updated without having to check for and install available updates manually.
-The software will automatically check for available updates, and if found, the updates are downloaded and installed without user intervention.
+An auto update or Automatic update allows users to keep their software programs updated without having to check for and install available updates manually.
+The software automatically checks for available updates, and if found, the updates are downloaded and installed without user intervention.

 Other software programs allow automatic updates to be enabled by users, if not enabled by default upon installation.
 Internet browsers feature automatic updates, including Google Chrome and Microsoft Edge.
 Antivirus programs also feature automatic updates, to keep the computer protected.

 Some software programs allow for the automatic update feature to be disabled, requiring users to manually check for and install available updates.
 However, turning off automatic updates is not recommended, as it can leave the software and the computer vulnerable to viruses, hacking, and becoming outdated.